How Long Does It Take to Get Hot Water Back?

 Influence on Flow Rate

-Narrower Pipes: Conversely, smaller pipes can hinder water flow, resulting in slower delivery times to your fixtures.
+Narrower Pipes: On the other hand, smaller pipes can slow down the water flow, making it take longer to reach your fixtures.

 First Hour Rating